Skip to content

 2. Highlight anything you don’t understand.
 There should be nothing left unexplained.

-3. Ask the agency to explain unclear terms.
-In writing, not just verbally.
+3. Ask the agency to explain unclear terms — in writing, not just verbally.
+Verbal explanations don’t count.

 4. Compare the contract to verbal promises.
 Everything discussed should be reflected in the document.

 5. Ask for changes if needed.
-A fair agency will negotiate reasonable modifications.
+A fair agency negotiates reasonable modifications.

 7. Sleep on it.
-Never sign the same day you receive the contract.
+Never sign the same day you receive it.

 8. Keep a copy.
 Store it somewhere safe and accessible.